cureneutron/guides/_guides/rolling-wormholes.md

 Focused Warp Disruption Script x5
 ~~~

-If you can't fit T2 modules, kill yourself, train skills, and use meta modules in the meanwhile
+If you can't fit T2 modules, kill yourself (in-game), train skills, and use meta modules in the meanwhile
-    ±

 *[Gg]: Gigagram
 *[kT]: Kiloton